FAQs Updated March 31, 2011

 Do you have a beach?

 Yes, a very nice sandy one.
 But it is not the wide beach that gently slopes into a long shallow sandy bottom.
 Cozumel has few beaches like that, and they are all miles from anywhere.
-You can't have both great fish life for snorkeling/diving and a beach sloping into long shallow sandy bottom.
+You can't have both great snorkeling/diving and a beach sloping into long shallow sandy bottom.
 They just don't go together.
 Sandy bottoms are not conducive to coral formations and fish life.

 We do have a small natural rocky/sand cove where you can enter the water in the traditional beach way, but it's not an easy entrance.
 Or you can use the swim ladders, or just jump in (it's about 10 feet at the end of the dock).
 Here's a picture of part of the beach: http://www.cozumelparadise.com/beach.htm